ceejbot/accidental-noder/slides.md

 # [fit] __automate__ it so you don't have to
 # [fit] __think__ about it any more

 ^ Free your mind to think about something else, something you don't know how to automate yet.
-Chatb

 ---